Who Can Vote in the U.S?

 Voting was originally controlled entirely by each state.
 To some extent, each state still has control over voting because state rules still exist.
 At the time of the U.S. Constitution's inception back in 1776, only white males over the age of 21 were allowed to vote (and you had to own land).
 Here's a look at what's changed in the U.S. throughout the years:

-- The U.S. Constitution is signed and states that only white men who own land and are over the age of 21 can vote.
+- The U.S. Constitution is ratified and states that only white men who own land and are over the age of 21 can vote.

 - The 14th Amendment is passed.
 All white men born in the U.S. and those who have gone through naturalization are granted citizenship rights.
 This includes the right to vote.